I-LEAD Scholarships now available

 Lily's goals are to complete further qualifications in tourism and hospitality, secure full-time work and achieve a management position in the industry, then eventually running her own business.
 Read more about Lily here

-Due to the high calibre of applicants this year, the WITH Tas Committee has decided to award two ‘encouragement’ prizes of $500 each.
+Due to the high calibre of applicants this year, the WITH Tas Committee has decided to present two Encouragement Awards of $500 each.
 Caitlin Foale, studying for the Certificate III in Tourism at Drysdale TasTAFE and Thais Sousa, studying for the Certificate III in Commercial Cookery at registered training organisation, Frontier Education, both displayed strong motivation and ability to succeed in the tourism/hospitality industry.

 In recognition of their potential they will each receive $500 on completion of their studies at the end of the year.